Emre Cecanpunar

 Getting started with MesaJan 13, 2026

-What I've learned while getting started with Mesa contribution—understanding the codebase, debugging tools, and making your first patches.
+What I learned getting started with Mesa — the codebase, debugging tools, and making my first patches.

 Understanding the Linux graphics stackJan 6, 2026